wuzi/vending/README.md

 	gVending = CreateVendingMachine(MACHINE_SPRUNK, 1755.348144, -2113.468750, 12.692808, 0.000000, 0.000000, 180.000000);
 }

-public OnPlayerUseVendingMachine(playerid, machineid)
-{ // Called when the player use the machine.
+// Called when the player use the machine. public OnPlayerUseVendingMachine(playerid, machineid) {
-	if(GetPlayerMoney(playerid) < 1)
-	{// If the player has no money.
+	// Cancel the action if the player has no money. if(GetPlayerMoney(playerid) < 1)
+	{
 		SendClientMessage(playerid, COLOR_ERROR, "* You don't have enough money.");
 		return 0;
 	}